Design U

 Design U is a Canadian television series which premiered on April 4, 2005, on HGTV.
-Produced by Mountain Road Productions, the series turns clueless designers and gives them a crash course in interior design.
+It ran for four seasons.
+Produced by Mountain Road Productions, the series gives clueless designers a crash course in interior design.
 After one intense day with a professional designer learning the ins and outs of design theory, the design students test their knowledge during a two-day makeover.
-With $3000 and a team of renovators at their disposal, the student has to transform one room in their house.
-At the end, the design professor returns to review the results.
+With $3,000 and a team of renovators at their disposal, the student has to transform a single room in a house.
+At the end, the professional designer returns to review the results.